Westgate Resort Las Vegas, 2018

 The first full-color, picture orientated collector's guide is currently being penned and compiled.
 Stay tuned for developments!

 At the one and only North South Trader's Civil War!
-I am proud and humbled that they used one of my photographs for the cover shot and published my full feature article.
+I am humbled that they used one of my photographs for the cover shot and published my full feature article.

 "Our dead are never dead to us, until we have forgotten them."